abyasham/iot-telemetry-smartbuilding/readme.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email].
+For any questions or inquiries, please contact abyasham at abyasham@gmail.com.